Shawndarm/Shawndarm/README.md

 ---

 ### About Me
-I’m passionate about quantitative finance, modeling, and data-driven decision making.
+I’m passionate about sciences in general.
+With an interest in modeling, data-driven decision making and quantitative finance.

 My principal topics: